This post contains affiliate links and I may earn a commission if you make a purchase.

 A template to show off the website (install the many themes available for free within WordPress)

-Affiliate marketing with Google AdSense & Amazon Associates
+Monetize your blog with Google AdSense or Amazon Associates

 If you have your own website or blog, then it’s easy to start making money from advertising.
 Google’s advertising platform, Google AdSense, simply requires you to sign up and enable it.